Rashaad Carter: Portland Steel

-On November 5, 2015, Carter was assigned to the Portland Thunder.
+On November 5, 2015, Carter was assigned to the Portland Thunder of the AFL's.
 The team was later renamed the Steel.

 Cleveland Gladiators

-On October 14, 2016, Carter was assigned to the Cleveland Gladiators during the dispersal draft.
+On October 14, 2016, Carter was assigned to the AFL's Cleveland Gladiators during the dispersal draft.
 He was placed on reassignment on March 8, 2017.

 Spokane Empire

 On June 7, 2017, Carter signed with the Spokane Empire of the Indoor Football League.

 Richmond Roughriders

 On February 6, 2018, Carter signed with the Richmond Roughriders of the American Arena League.

+Atlantic City Blackjacks

+Carter was assigned to the Atlantic City Blackjacks of the AFL on June 27, 2019.